pedrogasg/jetson-setup/README.md

     ```
 3. Connect to  the selected WiFi network

-    >  It should be on the same network that you will be webprogramming from
+    >  It should be on the same network that you will be connect to jetson

     ```bash
     sudo nmcli device wifi connect <ssid_name> password <password>